-During the years ended December 31, 2016 and 2015, we determined that the fair value of the contingent consideration increased by \$7.9 million and decreased by \$2.3 million, respectively.
-The increase in contingent consideration in 2016 was primarily due to the change in the structure of the development milestones and a shorter time to payment on the milestones and royalties included in the contingent consideration.
-The decrease in contingent consideration recorded in 2015 was primarily due to a delay in the timing of future clinical events.
+During the years ended December 31, 2017 and 2016, we determined that the fair value of the contingent consideration increased by \$21.6 million and \$7.9 million, respectively.
+The increases in 2017, as compared to 2016, were primarily due to the change in the structure of the development milestones, a shorter time to payment and improved probability of success on the milestones and royalties included in the contingent consideration.
+The increase in other (expense) income, net, in 2017, as compared to 2016, was primarily due to an impairment charge related to our investment in Reset, which was accounted for under the equity method.
+In September 2017, we recorded an other-than-temporary impairment charge of \$10.5 million, which represented our remaining investment in Reset, as we believe that Reset is unable to generate future earnings that justify the carrying amount of the investment.

-(Benefit) Provision for Income Taxes
+(Provision) Benefit for Income Taxes

-Decemb Change Favorable/
+December 31, Change Favorable/

-(In millions) 2016 2015 (Unfavorable)
+(In millions) 2017 2016 (Unfavorable)

-(Benefit) provision for income taxes \$(5.9) \$3.2 \$9.1
+Income tax (provision) benefit \$(14.7) \$5.9 \$(20.6)